 - Exercising significant responsibility in a family, community, employment, or through activities

 - Attaining a college-preparatory education in the face of significant personal adversity, economic disadvantage, or disability

 - Demonstrating cultural awareness or unique perspectives or experiences

 - Demonstrating notable tenacity, insight, originality, or creativity

 The entire application, including the essays and short narrative of activities, is important in the individualized application review.
-Because the University receives over 500 freshman applications every year, this process takes time to complete.
+Because the University receives over 2,500 first-year applications every year, this process takes time to complete.
 Some admission decisions are made as early as January, while others are made as late as the end of March.
 The University takes great care in assessing applications and does not rush the selection of future students.
 While this process requires patience on the part of many applicants, the benefit is each applicant is reviewed as an individual and not reduced to a series of numbers.

 So, use the application to share with the University who you are and what is important to you.
 Put your best foot forward and never stop preparing for your transition to college-level studies.